vedangnaik/vedangnaik.github.io/_posts/2021-04-28-hundred-percent-desperados.md

 As of the writing of this post, the base game on Steam has 36 achievements.
 Some of these can be contributed to from any mission (e.g. ***They Wear Red Bandanas: Kill 75 Long Coats***) while others can only be done on certain missions (e.g. ***Lost and Found: Return the money to the bank***).
 This guide will go through the main story on a playthrough-by-playthrough basis mainly focussing on the latter, with an emphasis on
 * ***Sheriff's Badge: Earn 90 badges***: 14 out of the 16 main story missions have eight badges each.
 This gives us a total of 112 badges, out of which we must earn 90.
 Not all of the badges are equally easy to earn however, so I have chosen what are, in my opinion, the easiest ones to get for each mission.
 Note that all of the fourteen missions have <u>Complete the mission on Hard difficulty.</u> and <u>Speedrun: Complete the mission in under xx:xx minutes</u>.
 I've elected to always do the former, and only include the latter if there is a suitably easy strategy.
 * ***Seasoned Bounty Hunter: Kill 15 of the hidden Mimimi devs*** and ***Veteran Bounty Hunter: Kill 31 hidden Mimimi devs***: The 'hidden Mimimi devs' are named NPCs which are found in out-of-the-way spots on most maps.
 [This guide](https://www.trueachievements.com/a298714/veteran-bounty-hunter-achievement) shows all of their locations.
+It suffices to just kill them and wait a few moments; you don't have to finish the mission to have the kill count.

 Each playthrough section will be coloured <span class="normal-difficulty">like so</span> if the difficulty is 'Normal' and <span class="hard-difficulty">like so</span> if the difficulty is 'Hard'.
 There will also be farming tips for some of the mission-agnostic achievements, if applicable.
 For these farming techniques, it suffices to create a quicksave just a second before the event, then reloading this over and over again until the desired number has been reached.
 For example, if farming for ***Doubletime: Kill 200 guards using Cooper's double shot***, use Showdown mode to make Cooper target two guards, then quicksave, then execute the action.
 After that, just reload the quicksave and execute it again over and over.
 Even though you're killing the same guards again and again, it still counts as separate kills in Steam achievements.